DachoCyber/MarkovChains/README.md

 # MarkovChains
-Program writes markov chain(actually tree) to the depth 4.
-You can modify in main.c to the depth whatever you like.
+The program writes a Markov chain(actually a tree) to depth 4.
+You can modify the depth in main.c.

+Program compiles on Windows:
+mingw32-make
+On Linux:
+make